How to Install Redis on Ubuntu

 6) ""

 Each entry shows the unique ID, timestamp, execution time in microseconds, command with arguments, client address, and client name.
-This helps identify expensive operations like KEYS * patterns or large range queries that should be optimized or avoided.
+As a result, this helps identify expensive operations like KEYS * patterns or large range queries that should be optimized or avoided.

 Enable Event Notifications